Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 - The Lake Atitlan boat schedule is super regular & getting around is very easy

-There are 11 towns around Lake Atitlan, with a few villages dotted in between.
+There are 11 towns around Lake Atitlan, plus a few smaller villages in between.

 San Pedro is where to stay in Lake Atitlan if you want to be in the middle of the action.